MicrosoftDocs/powerapps-docs/powerapps-docs/user/merge-duplicate-records.md

 >  If available on your system, you may also be able to check for duplicates of other row types, in addition to contacts and accounts.
 Check with your system administrator.
 [Find your administrator or support person](find-admin.md)

 > [!NOTE]
->  To modify the columns that are visible for the current record in the Duplicate Detection dialog, administrators can modify the **Advanced Find View** for that entity.
+>  To modify the columns that are visible for the current record in the duplicate detection dialog, administrators can modify the **Advanced Find View** for that entity.

 ### How to merge duplicate rows
 > [!NOTE]